sayoder/pretty-neat-trail/_posts/olympic/2019-09-05-gordys-pizza-and-pasta.markdown

 categories: olympic
 ---

-I set my alarm in the morning instead of letting the sun wake me up.
+I woke up to the buzz of my phone alarm in the morning instead of letting the sunlight wake me up.
 I had to make it down to Port Angeles for a resupply, and wanted to make sure I didn't get in after dark.

+{% include photo.html id="081045" %}

+{% include photo.html id="081124" %}